tree-annotation/tao-parser-csharp/README.md

 It is implemented in simple C#, as a class.

-The implementation can be used as a reference for other parsers, in particular in other programming languages.
+The implementation can be used as a reference for other parsers, in particular in programming languages similar to C#.

 # Interactive version